Muterra/doc-golix/spec.md

 # Ancillary binary formats

-Two additional binary objects are considered network-critical and included in the Muse standard to facilitate network operations and interoperability.
+Two additional binary objects are considered network-critical and included in the Golix standard to facilitate network operations and interoperability.
 They are:

 + A specific serialization for secret sharing (keys, nonces, etc)
 + A specific serialization for identities (asymmetric signing, asymmetric encryption, and ECDH exchange public keys)

 ## Secret sharing

-Secrets are generally embedded as the target secret in a MEAR pipe request.
-They are defined in the Muse spec to ensure implementation interoperability.
+Secrets are generally embedded as the target secret in a GARQ pipe request.
+They are defined in the Golix spec to ensure implementation interoperability.

 Format: